Current and recent research projects

-UBAPHODESA – A European Industrial Doctorate funded by the EU (grant number 607627) in collaboration with NKT Photonics and other associate partners.
+UBAPHODESA – A European Industrial Doctorate funded by the EU, in collaboration with NKT Photonics and other associate partners.
 We are investigating the potential of supercontinuum light sources in medical imaging technology, particularly for optical coherence tomography and photoacoustic microscopy.
 Project Website (External Link)

 REBOT – Robotic endobronchial optical tomography, a collaboration with Imperial College London, funded by a major joint EPSRC grant, to develop robot-guided, high-resolution bronchoscopic imaging for the lung.
 Project Website (External Link)